marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 ## Syllabus

 :warning: Please note that the syllabus is subject to change.
-It is your responsibility to attend class in order to know what is going on.

 > 29 lectures, Midterm exam, Final exam